Last Updated on June 24, 2026

 Cobia (Ling)

-Cobia (called ling in Texas) average 15-30 pounds but can exceed 100.
-The Texas state record is 108.44 pounds, caught in 1998.
-They cruise under floating debris, buoys, and offshore platforms, often following manta rays and sea turtles.
+Cobia (called ling in Texas) averages 15-30 pounds but can exceed 100 pounds.
+The Texas state record is 108.44 pounds, set in 1998.
+They cruise beneath floating debris, buoys, and offshore platforms, often following manta rays and sea turtles.

 Peak season runs from June through September.
 Cobia are strong fighters that make powerful runs.
 Sight-casting to cruising fish is one of the more exciting offshore experiences.